Let's have a Cup of Ambition

 From the cup itself – the first retail cup made with fully recyclable paper fibre cups and lids – to what’s inside, with 100% Fairtrade tea and coffee paired with 100% RSPCA Assured milk, we’re committed to making every sip count.

 But we wanted to do even more.
 In 2023, we launched our 'Cup of Ambition' fund.
-For every cup of tea or coffee sold in our Cafés, we donate 1p to empower farmers and workers in our Latin American and African supply chains, and support their communities.
+For every cup of tea, mocha or coffee sold in our Cafés, we donate 1p to empower farmers and workers in our Latin American and African supply chains to support their communities.

 Programme overview